Day 9: Lobuche

 —

-The day started with clear skies and a beautiful sunrise.
-Like yesterday, we got up (or should I say got out of bed because we do not sleep much) early before heading to Lobuche.
-The sky had only a few clouds and Ama Dablam was magical.
-Photographs simply canot capture the beauty.
+Once again, our day started in Dingboche with clear skies and a beautiful sunrise.
+Like yesterday, we woke up (or should I say got out of bed because we do not sleep much) early before starting our trek to Lobuche.
+The morning portion of our hike offered remarkable views of Taboche, Cholatese, and Ama Dablam.
+Photographs simply cannot capture the beauty of these snowcapped mountains.

-As we enter the land of the giant mountains, there are no more prayer wheels and suspension bridges.
-We hike thru large plains with big rocks and no vegetation.
+As we enter the land of the giant mountains, there are no more prayer wheels or suspension bridges.
+We hike thru large plains with big rocks and no vegetation, and we clearly have entered a higher more rugged alpine zone.
+We followed the trail until we crossed the river into the village of Thukla.
+This was a great spot to rest and refuel.

-After lunch, we tracked up to memorial hill which was very difficult.
-It was 2 hours of uphill hiking thru winding switchbacks.
-Memorial hill is dedicated to many climbers who lost their lives climbing Himalayan mountains.
+After lunch, we headed up to memorial hill which was very difficult.
+It was two hours of uphill hiking thru winding switchbacks.
+Memorial hill is dedicated to the many climbers who lost their lives climbing Himalayan mountains.

 -Johnny Alford